SophiaBhoria7/Reflectra/README.md

 Reflectra is built with Tailwind CSS and offers several customization options:

-* **Color Palette**: Modify the primary, sage, and warmGray colors in the Tailwind configuration to match your desired theme.
+* **Color Palette**: Modify the primary, sage, and warm-gray colors in the Tailwind configuration to match your desired theme.
 * **Typography**: The default font is Inter.
 To change, update the `fontFamily` in the Tailwind configuration.
 * **Reflection Gradient**: Adjust the `reflection-gradient` class to change the background gradient of the header.